Nick Gregory: Career

-Gregory is married, has three children and resides in New Rochelle, New York.

-Gregory is of Greek descent and attends Holy Trinity Greek Orthodox church in New Rochelle, New York.

 Awards

 Gregory has been honored with several awards over the course of his career.
 He has been on the American Meteorologist Society's "Board of Broadcast Meteorology" and was chairman of the board in 1992.
 He has received the AMS Seal of Approval for Excellence in Television Weathercasting and both the New York Post and the New York Daily News have named him the most accurate weather forecaster in New York City.
 He participates in many charities and is also very involved in the community visiting schools all across the tri-state area.
 In recognition of this, Gregory has been awarded the New York City Comptrollers Award for outstanding community service.